- Brand name

 - low blood pressure, headache, light-headedness, weakness or dizziness, fainting, high blood pressure

-- drowsiness, sleepiness, trouble sleeping, confusion, hallucinations, euphoria, depression, loss of appetite, anxiety, trouble sleeping, agitation, loss of memory, tingling or numbness of the hands or feet, tremor or shaking
+- drowsiness, sleepiness, trouble sleeping, confusion, hallucinations, euphoria, depression, loss of appetite, anxiety, trouble sleeping, agitation, loss of memory, tingling or numbness of the hands or feet, seizures or fits, tremor or shaking

 - sweating or trouble in urinating